Student-Management-System/StuMgmtDocker/README.md

 	* `SPARKY_PORT` (default: `8080`)
 	* `BACKEND_PORT` (default: `3000`)
 	* `FRONTEND_PORT`  (default: `8000`)
-* You can pass the `--project-name some-name` command line argument to `docker compose` (after the `compose`) to set a unique identifier for the deployment.
+* You can pass the `--project-name some-name` command line argument to `docker-compose` (after the `compose`) to set a unique identifier for the deployment.
 This allows multiple independent instances to run in parallel (you will need to set different publish ports in this case, see above).
 * Pass `--profile svn` to also start an SVN server for submissions.
 It will be published under port `SVN_PORT` (default: `8888`) and have an repository under `/svn/` called `SVN_REPO_NAME` (default: `submission`); thus, it is typically reachable under `http://localhost:8888/svn/submission/`.
 It accesses the same database as the auth service (sparky) for authentication, thus all users in the LOCAL realm can log in with the same credentials.

 ## TODO